Gabryss/P.L.U.M.E/README.md

 - numpy >= 1.21.4
 - pyglet >= 1.5.21

-### Launch the simulation
+### Launch the generator
-In order to launch the simulation the `simulation.py` file has to be run with a pyglet version greater or equal to 1.5.21.
-Also this simulation does not support Python 2.x.
+To initiate procedural generation, run the `generation.py` file using pyglet version 1.5.21 or higher.
+It's important to note that this generator is not compatible with Python 2.x.

 ## Results